phelps-matthew/Cosmological-Perturbations/README.md

 <img src="/extra/undergrad_research/CSURF_Presentation/extra/hx100.gif"  width="400">
 <img src="/extra/undergrad_research/CSURF_Presentation/presentation_figures/gifs/hx100_FT.gif"  width="400">

-At a critical strength, we can infact lengthen the decay time by a factor of 10^2.
+If we increase the magnitude of the oscillating field (red vector) to a critical strength, we can infact increase the decay time by a factor of 10^4.
 <img src="/extra/undergrad_research/CSURF_Presentation/extra/hx430.gif"  width="400">
 <img src="/extra/undergrad_research/CSURF_Presentation/presentation_figures/gifs/hx430_FT.gif"  width="400">

+Owing to the nonlinear nature of the magnetization equations, we have effectively identified a mechanism where we can tune the transient response!